Overview of the Dai Stablecoin System

-Add new CDP type: Create a new CDP type with a unique set of Risk Parameters.
+Add new CDP type: Create a new CDP type [Collateral Asset] with a unique set of Risk Parameters.
 A CDP type can either be a new type of collateral, or a new set of Risk Parameters for an existing collateral type.

 Modify existing CDP types: Change the Risk Parameters of one or more existing CDP types that were already added

-Choose the set of trusted oracles: The Maker Platform derives its internal prices for collateral and the market price of Dai from a decentralized oracle infrastructure, consisting of a wide set of individual oracle nodes.
+Choose the set of Price Oracles: The Maker Platform derives its internal prices for collateral and the market price of Dai from a decentralized oracle infrastructure, consisting of a wide set of individual oracle nodes.
 MKR voters control how many nodes are in the set of trusted oracles, and who those nodes are.
 Up to half of the oracles can be compromised or malfunction without causing a disruption to the continued safe operation of the system

 Collateralized Debt Positions have multiple Risk Parameters that enforce how they can be used.
 Each CDP type has its own unique set of Risk Parameters, and these parameters are determined based on the risk profile of the collateral used by the CDP type.
 These parameters are directly controlled by MKR holders through voting, with one MKR giving its holder one vote.